TSMC will begin volume production of 5nm-based A14 chips for iPhone 12 models in April,

 A-series chip production usually begins around April-May, so the process appears to be on schedule.

-TSMC has been Apple's exclusive supplier of A-series chips since 2016, and its chips have gradually become smaller as it continues to refine its manufacturing process, benefitting performance, battery life, and thermal management on iPhones.according to industry sources cited by DigiTimes.
+TSMC has been Apple's exclusive supplier of A-series chips since 2016, and its chips have gradually become smaller as it continues to refine its manufacturing process, benefitting performance, battery life, and thermal management on iPhones.

 remain Apple's exclusive supplier of processors.